 Adjusting Your Status

-The main difference is that, instead of working with the National Visa Center, you will submit an I-485 form to USCIS.
-After doing so you, you may need to attend a biometrics service appointment and/or undergo an interview with USCIS before receiving your green card.
+The main difference is that, instead of working with the National Visa Center, you will submit your I-485 form directly to USCIS.

 You may also need to submit additional documentation at USCIS’s request, including a current medical examination.

-A good immigration lawyer can help you work your way through the process correctly, potentially saving you thousands of dollars and years of paperwork over the course of your case.
+A good immigration lawyer can help you work your way through the process, potentially saving you thousands of dollars and years of paperwork over the course of your case.